za419/Hero/.github/pull_request_template.md

  - Life, the Universe, and Everything

-I acknowledge that I shall be ridiculed, possibly publicly (for whichever definition of the public survives the collapse of civilization).
+I acknowledge that I shall be ridiculed, possibly publicly (for whichever definition of the public survives the ensuing catastrophe).